 3.3 Carcass Characteristics

 The data of effect of beetroot juice in drinking water supplementation on carcass traits of broiler chickens is presented in Table 4.
 No significant (P>0.05) effect on dressing weight and percentage of broiler chickens among the treatments due to supplementation of beetroot juice in broiler chickens.
-Also, there was no impact (P>0.05) was reported on liver, heart, gizzard, kidney and spleen weights in broiler chickens due to supplementation of beetroot juice.
+Also, there was no significant effect (P>0.05) was observed on liver, heart, gizzard, kidney and spleen weights in broiler chickens due to supplementation of beetroot juice.
 In agreement with the present findings, Kumari et al. (2014) observed non-significant (P>0.05) effect on carcass traits such as dressing weight and dressing percentage among the treatment groups supplemented with sugar beet, neem leaf, linseed and coriander.
 Abdel-hafeez et al. (2016) observed that supplementing beetroot pulp with or without enzyme had no significant (P>0.05) effect on the carcass yield and dressing percentage.
 Grace et al. (2020) also noted the same no significant (P>0.05) result on supplementing different level of beetroot juice to the broiler chickens.

 Table 4.
 Effect of beetroot juice supplementation on carcass characteristics of broiler chickens